 As with any kind of public speaking, your attitude is everything.
 (Well, not quite everything; but your attitude is key to acing everything else!)

-In the case of business meetings, someone must be accountable for what a meeting produces — and if you’re the person who called, or is in charge of the meeting, that someone is you.
+In the case of business meetings, someone must be accountable for what a meeting produces, and if you’re leading the meeting, that someone is you.

 To run a business meeting effectively, do your homework in advance: